bartolo7/GeneratedSwedishID/README.md

 ### JavaScript Code to Generate Valid Swedish ID
     Copy GenerateSwedishID.js and just run it in the terminal.
-The verify part of the code is taken from here:
+Note: The verify part of the code is taken from here: https://gist.github.com/peppelorum/5856691

 ### Validate the generated Swedish ID here:
   https://codepen.io/LasseStilvang/pen/WrLKbb